Center for Employment Training has been serving migrant and seasonal farmworkers since 1967.

-You will discuss the details of the last two years of agricultural employment history.
-We’ll ask you specific questions such as the kind of work you did, if you worked seasonally or year-round.
+You will discuss the details of the last two years of employment history.
+We’ll ask you specific questions such as the kind of work you did.
 If you are a dependent of a farmworker, the questions will be about your parent or spouse, it may also apply to other relatives as well.
 We will get into more detail during the eligibility process.

 - Meet with a Financial Aid Officer (FAO) and find out if you qualify for other federal financial aid such as Pell Grants.